 In very basic form, to use MatchLight open up the 2 images you want to process via the Browse buttons.
 Hit process, then save the LUT.

 MatchLight, exports LUTs in .mlc format, which are MatchLight 3D cube files.
-This format needs to be loaded into LightSpace CMS to be re-exported in any required LUT format.
-LightSpace LUTs is the minimum license required for LUT conversion.
+This format needs to be loaded into ColourSpace to be re-exported in any required LUT format.

-In both the Raw Image and Graded Image file selectors you can use the left and right keyboard arrows to step through the sequence of frames, after first double clicking on one of the images to change keyboard focus to image control.
+If using image sequences, in both the Raw Image and Graded Image file selectors the left and right keyboard arrows step through a sequence of frames, after first double clicking on one of the images to change keyboard focus to image control.

 Using just Left Mouse button, while moving the mouse, gives a pixel sniffer, which shows raw and processed values.

-The top cube apply button (the colour cube logo) switches between Raw Image source and the same image with the extracted LUT applied.
+The top Apply LUT cube icon button switches between Raw Image source and the same image with the extracted LUT applied.

-The bottom cube apply button switches between Graded Image and the Raw Image with LUT applied.
+The bottom Apply LUT cube icon button switches between Graded Image and the Raw Image with LUT applied.

-The Pixel Box control sets the size of the square used to average the image values.
+The Pixel Box controls sets the size of the square used to average the image values.
 The default is 2x2.

 If this is too big the extracted LUT will blur the colours, giving a de-saturated LUT.
 If too small, the LUT will be inaccurate and noisy.

 This allows for image cropping for film scanned images, burnt-in text, etc.

 The Trim control sets the minimum distance between extracted points.
 The default is 5%.

 If this is set too small, the extracted LUT will be unstable and noisy.
 Too big and the LUT will de-saturate the image.

 The Reject button, when on, causes a second pass to be performed.
 The default is Off.